loconomics/loconomics/docs/Contributor Guidelines.md

 # Contributor Guidelines

 ## Communications
 We prefer to keep all communications in each related Github issue and converse with each other using our @username so that conversations are well documented and stay within the project even if it requires a new issue for it.

+## General coding style
+All source files use 4 spaces indentation, UTF8 file enconding.

 ## CSS Naming Conventions